Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: OTIS Data Analysis Results

-We now consider the principal effects as described in Section \ref{sec:pe}.
-Direct attempt to fit models \eqref{eq:psstrata} - \eqref{eq:pstcausalmodel} failed because the ES algorithm could not converge with so few events and the missing major birth defect outcomes.
-This is not surprising as more parameters need to be estimated than in the ATE analysis above.

 From Table \ref{table:observedgroup} we see that very few observed data points are available to estimate the parameters in the principal strata NN.
 Meanwhile most missing birth defect outcomes are from the observed groups $O(0, 1)$ and $O(1, 1)$, which consist of the latent principal strata (NS, NN) and NN, respectively.
-We have therefore decided to offset some of the parameters among $\alpha_{0, \NS}$, $\alpha_{D, \NS}$, $\alpha_{0, \NN}$ and $\alpha_{D, \NN}$ as sensitivity parameters, and focus on the estimation of the parameters in the SS strata, which appears to have most observed data points.
-We carry out two sets of analysis below.
-We first offset the values of $\alpha_{0, \NS}$, $\alpha_{0, \NN}$ and $\alpha_{D, \NN}$ to be in the range of $[-2, 0]$, $[-2, 0]$ and $[-2, 2]$, respectively, all with 0.5 increments.
-The non-positive values of $\alpha_{0, \NS}$ and $\alpha_{0, \NN}$ are chosen to keep the overall birth defect rate under $10\%$ in the entire sample.
-We also offset the values of $\alpha_{D, \NS}$, $\alpha_{0, \NN}$ and $\alpha_{D, \NN}$, and have obtained similar results (see Supplemental Materials) as the first set described below.
+We have therefore decided to focus on the estimation of the parameters in the SS strata, which appears to have most observed data points.

-Figure \ref{fig:psoffsetsensialphaD00} shows the estimates $\hat \alpha_{D, \SS}$ corresponding to different offset values of $\alpha_{0, \NS}$, $\alpha_{0, \NN}$ and $\alpha_{D, \NN}$.
-From Figure \ref{fig:psoffsetsensialphaD00} we see that the principal effect of the drug on major birth defect among the always-survivors has an estimated OR over 3 for all values of the three sensitivity parameters, and it remains significant at 0.05 level.
-This implies that if a pregnant diseased woman will not experience SAB/stillbirth regardless of the exposure status, exposure to the medication increases her risk of having major birth defects.